Best Towns to Visit on the French Riviera

 Cannes

 You’ve probably heard of Cannes because of its world-famous International Film Festival which takes place every year around Springtime and celebrates all genres of videography, movies and documentaries.
-The town is also an iconic destination for holiday-makers because it embodies much of the charm and attraction that the French Riviera is known for.
+The town is also an iconic destination for tourists, because it embodies much of the charm and attraction that the French Riviera is known for.

 Such as the gorgeous 19th-century architecture, the Intercontinental Carlton Hotel and the Centre d’Art La Malmaison being just two examples.

-The town is also a well sought after Meditteranean beach destination because of places like Palm Beach, Long Beach (private beach near the Marriot Hotel), Plage Du Midi and La Croisette near Palais des Festivals which has seen some of the most famous personalities on the planet walk its steps.
+The town is also a well-sought-after Meditteranean beach destination because of places like Palm Beach, Long Beach (private beach near the Marriot Hotel), Plage Du Midi and La Croisette near Palais des Festivals which has seen some of the most famous personalities on the planet walk its steps.

 Not to forget that the older parts of the town, where the original settlement was, is filled with streets and houses that have been around for hundreds of years.
 Visit the Marché Forville to sample seasonal and regional produce and foods from all over the South of France.